commonhaus/foundation/GOVERNANCE.md

 ## Project Roles

-**Contributors:** Anyone who engages with the project in any capacity, from providing feedback, reporting issues to submitting code changes.

-**Code Owners:** Individuals or groups with the authority to review and merge contributions and direct the project's course.
+**Members:** Anyone actively contributing to projects under the Commonhaus Foundation can apply to be a member.
+This includes code contributors, documentation writers, designers, and others.
+Members have the right to vote in Council elections and raise concerns related to the project.

+**Code Owners:** These are experienced members who oversee specific areas of the project.
+They review contributions, guide direction, and ensure quality.
 - Access: They have write permissions to the repository.
 - Reference: Managed through the repository's `CODEOWNERS` file.

 Further Reading: [About code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

 ## Commonhaus Council

-The Commonhaus Council (CC) is the governing body of The Commonhaus Foundation.
+The Commonhaus Council (CC) is the governing body of The Commonhaus Foundation, responsible for overseeing financial allocations, ensuring fiscal responsibilities are met, and setting future plans that serve the collective interests of the community.

-The council convenes regularly to:

-- Ensure the vitality and sustainability of projects.
-- Bolster collaboration between projects.
-- Uphold the foundation's values and standards, which includes reviewing Code of Conduct violations.
+The Council convenes regularly and holds an Annual General Meeting (AGM) to review the annual report, financial status, and set future plans.
+Special general meetings may be initiated with a defined agenda if proposed by at least a third of the Council members or by a significant fraction of the general members.

-Agendas and schedules for these assemblies will be released ahead of time.
-Meetings open to the broader public will welcome all members and interested observers.
+Agendas and schedules for these gatherings will be released in advance.
+Meetings open to the broader public are accessible to all members and interested observers.

-### Composition and Membership
+## Composition and Membership

-The Council is comprised of 10 elected members (1 year terms), and 1 elected [Council Chairperson](#chairperson-of-the-council) (2 year term)
+The Council has a minimum of 3 elected members: 1 [Council Chairperson](#chairperson-of-the-council) and at least 2 members-at-large.

-**Eligibility:** Active contributors to the foundation's projects are eligible.
-Their active participation helps ensure the council understands challenges member projects are facing.

-**Participation Expectations:** An elected member is anticipated to be an active voice in discussions, share their expertise, and collaborate with fellow CC members to ensure The Commonhaus Foundation and its projects flourish.
+- **Eligibility**: Any member can run or be nominated.
+- **Elections**: Conducted annually, with every member entitled to one vote.

-**Nomination and Election:** Any active contributor to Commonhaus projects is eligible, either through self-nomination or through nomination by peers.
-Elections focus on an individual's commitment to The Commonhaus Foundation, their expertise, and the unique perspectives they bring.
-To stave off undue influence, no single company or entity can occupy more than a third of the Council's seats.
+- **Diversity**: To avoid undue influence, no single company or legal entity can hold more than one seat on the Council.

-**Tenure and Transition:** After serving their term, members can either run for re-election, endorse another nominee, or step back, making room for new blood.
+- **Concerns and Actions**: Members can voice concerns or propose actions by emailing `council@mailing-list` (TODO: or initiating a GitHub discussion, etc.).

+### Tenure and Transition

+For continuity and stability, elections for Council members (including the Council Chair) are staggered.
+In each election cycle, no more than two-thirds of Council seats will be up for reelection.

+Upon completing their tenure, CC members may:

+- Seek re-election to extend their service.
+- Endorse another nominee, fostering new participation.
+- Opt to step aside, making space for fresh voices on the Council.

+Such an approach introduces fresh perspectives yet preserves institutional knowledge, ensuring the Council's consistent effectiveness in decision-making and setting the direction for The Commonhaus Foundation.

 #### Chairperson of the Council